ambrop72/aprinter/README.md

 - `DutyAdjustmentInterval` [s]: Time interval for duty cycle adjustment from a timer interrupt (=1/frequency).

+A prerequisite for configuring a laser is the availability of hardware PWM and its support by the firmware.
+See the section "Hardware PWM configuration" for more details.

 A laser is configured in the main file as follows:

 ```